Get 50% OFF QuickBooks for 3 months*

 When everything is in place, you can utilize this article for future reference: Reconcile an account in QuickBooks Online.
 This link can walk you through the steps in matching your accounts effectively.

-Please let me know if you need further clarification about this, or if there's anything else I can do for you.
-I'll be standing by for your response.
-Have a great day.
+Please let me know if you need further clarification regarding handling your receivables.
+Feel free to visit this forum anytime, and I’ll be standing by for your response.

 BigRedConsulting